Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Discussion

-Moreover, participants frequently embraced the public attention as an opportunity for deliberate showmanship \cite{reeves2005designing}, exaggerating movements and reactions to entertain and involve bystanders.
+Moreover, participants frequently embraced the public attention as an opportunity for deliberate showmanship \cite{Reeves2005Designing}, exaggerating movements and reactions to entertain and involve bystanders.
 Rather than feeling inhibited by an audience, these players became energized, further emphasizing the performative and expressive dimensions of IMRSP.
-This aligns with prior research on embodied interaction and performance-led HCI approaches, where technology encourages expressive and performative engagement \cite{dourish2001action, benford2013performance}.
+This aligns with prior research on embodied interaction and performance-led HCI approaches, where technology encourages expressive and performative engagement \cite{dourish2001action, Benford2013Performance}.
 Such intentional performances amplified community interactions and fostered a positive feedback loop, attracting additional spectators and participants.

-Collectively, these findings reveal how IMRSP actively transforms public spaces into shared arenas of playful social interaction and performance.
-The street, traditionally governed by subtle social norms such as Goffman's notion of "civil inattention" \cite{goffman2008behavior}, becomes a vibrant social stage where traditional boundaries between player and audience blur.
+\emph{Collectively, these findings reveal how IMRSP actively transforms public spaces into shared arenas of playful social interaction and performance.} The street, traditionally governed by subtle social norms, becomes a vibrant social stage where traditional boundaries between player and audience blur.
 As MR street play grows more prevalent, understanding and managing these emergent social dynamics will be essential for facilitating inclusive and positive public interactions in MR-rich urban futures.